Bijan1986/docker-practice/dockerpractice.md

 ```

-**ENTRYPOINT**
+***
+**5. ENTRYPOINT** DIRECTIVE
+***

-Similar to the CMD directive, the ENTRYPOINT directive is also used to provide this default initialization command that will be executed when a container is created from the Docker image.
-The difference between the CMD directive and the ENTRYPOINT directive is that, unlike the CMD directive, we cannot override the ENTRYPOINT command using the command-line parameters sent with the docker container run command.
+1. Similar to the CMD directive, the ENTRYPOINT directive is also used to provide this default initialization command that will be executed when a container is created from the Docker image.

+2. The difference between the CMD directive and the ENTRYPOINT directive is that, unlike the CMD directive, we cannot override the ENTRYPOINT command using the command-line parameters sent with the docker container run command.

 > **The --entrypoint flag can be sent with the docker container run command to override the default ENTRYPOINT of the image.**